GuChad369/open_gallery/README.txt

 Instruction:
 on local:
 1. Go to the "data" directory and run "node database-initializer.js" to initialize all data.
-2. Navigate to the "term-project" directory and execute "node server.js" to launch the project.
+2. Navigate to the root directory and execute "node server.js" to launch the project.
 3. Next, open Chrome and enter the following URL: http://localhost:3000.

 Overall Design and Implementation Quality: